Israeli Premier League

 The Israeli Premier League (ליגת העל, Ligat HaAl, lit.
 'The Super League') is a professional association football league in Israel and the highest level of the Israeli football league system.
 The league is contested by 14 clubs, and operates on a system of promotion and relegation with its second division Liga Leumit.
 Seasons run from August to May, with teams playing between 33 and 36 matches each, totalling 240 matches in every season.

 The competition formed in 1999 following the decision of the Israel Football Association to form a new league.
 It is also ranked 15th in the UEFA coefficients of leagues based on performances in European competitions over the last five years.

 Since 1932, a total of 15 clubs have been crowned champions of the Israeli Football League.
 Of the thirty one clubs to have competed since the inception of the Israeli Premier League in 1999, six have won the title: Beitar Jerusalem (twice), Hapoel Be'er Sheva (three times), Hapoel Tel Aviv (twice), Maccabi Haifa (ten times), Maccabi Tel Aviv (eight times), and Ironi Kiryat Shmona (once).
-The current champions are Maccabi Tel Aviv, who won the 2024–25 season.
+The current champions are Hapoel Be'er Sheva, who won the 2025–26 season.